 Specific - Specify that I want to have bigger arms instead of saying “I want to get bigger”, so that it will be easier for us to work and focus on the specific goal.

-Measurable – For example, saying “I want to gain 2 cm of arm”, instead of mentioning “I want bigger arms”, or saying “I want to lose 5 kg” instead of just saying “I want to lose weight”.
+Measurable - For example, saying “I want to gain 2 cm in my arm”, instead of mentioning “I want bigger arms”, or saying “I want to lose 5 kg” instead of just saying “I want to lose weight”.